Lottery and Waitlist

 Resources for Home/Community-Based Learning

 Dallas Community School engages and supports students through several programs and services.
-Each student receives access to an allotment that can be used toward standards-based curriculum, lessons and school supplies, and a $300 allotment for DCS classes and field trips.
+Each student receives access to an $800 allotment that can be used toward standards-based curriculum, lessons and school supplies, and a $300 allotment for DCS classes and field trips.
 All students are paired with a certified Education Guide who supports students and their Learning Coaches (parents or other assigned guardian).
 Guides, Coaches and students work together to develop a Personalized Learning Plan (PLP) that describes learning goals for the coming year.
 Once the Personalized Learning Plan is developed, parents work with their Guide to obtain curriculum that best meets the needs of their individual student.
 Attendance at our site in Dallas is not required.
 However, students can participate in optional morning and afternoon classes at our site and at other sites in the area, plus field trips and family workshops about every two weeks.
-You can see our current afternoon enrichment offerings and field trips on our website.
+You can see our current onsite and online classes and field trips on our website.

 “We used to think our children wouldn’t get the opportunities to participate in a lot of classes, like art, yoga or swimming, because of the expense.
 Then we enrolled at DCS and suddenly our boys had seemingly endless opportunities to take all sorts of enrichment classes – classes they would never had the chance to take otherwise.